–Local Landmarks to Be Lit Blue on World Diabetes Day–

 T1D affects millions of people and can be diagnosed at any age.
 There is nothing you can do to prevent T1D, and, at present, there is no cure.
 Continued investments in promising research are needed to put an end to T1D and its devastating complications.

-JDRF’s mission is to accelerate life-changing breakthroughs to cure, prevent and treat T1D and its complications.
+JDRF’s mission is to accelerate life-changing breakthroughs to cure, prevent, and treat T1D and its complications.
 To accomplish this, JDRF has invested more than $2.5 billion in research funding since our inception.
-We are an organization built on a grassroots model of people connecting in their local communities, collaborating regionally for efficiency and broader fundraising impact, and uniting on a national stage to pool resources, passion, and energy.
+We are an organization built on a grassroots model of people connecting in their local communities, collaborating regionally and globally for efficiency and broader fundraising impact, and uniting on a global stage to pool resources, passion, and energy.
 We collaborate with academic institutions, policymakers, and corporate and industry partners to develop and deliver a pipeline of innovative therapies to people living with T1D.
 Our staff and volunteers throughout the United States and our five international affiliates are dedicated to advocacy, community engagement and our vision of a world without T1D.
-For more information, please visit jdrf.org/greaternewengland.
+For more information, please visit jdrf.org or follow us on Twitter (@JDRFGNE), Facebook (@JDRFGreaterNewEngland), and Instagram (@JDRFGreaterNewEngland).

 About Type 1 Diabetes (T1D)